zakarum/coursera-data-clean-project/README.md

 - 'CodeBook.md'
 - 'tidydata.csv' - summarized data from the orignila data sets, combined test and train data sets, calculated mean of each features of very subject and very activity

+How to Use
 ==================================================================
+Download the data set from link
 Reference
 ==================================================================
 Human Activity Recognition Using Smartphones Dataset